LANCASTER, MORECAMBE & DIST. TTL CONSTITUTION

 6. TRANSFERS - Team Sec to inform Webmaster prior to player participating in a fixture.

 7. FIXTURES - Each team must state a match night for Home matches.
 The official start time is 7.00 pm

 although variations are allowed and will be detailed in the League Handbook and/or website.
 Players

-team to arrive by 8.30 pm.
-When playing at venues with time constraints, the home team is expected to concede any unplayed games providing the match starts on time and there are no significant delays during the match.
+absent after 8 pm will forfeit their games.
+When playing at venues with time constraints, the home team must concede any unplayed games providing the match starts on time and there are no significant delays during the match.
+If the away team is late on starting then they must concede any unplayed games.
 Players should make their own arrangements regarding refreshments.